-In spring 2022, AOI borrowed funds from Energreen Nutrition Australia Pty Ltd. (" Energreen"), which is controlled by Gary Seaton, with the payable balance of AUD\$767,320 in relation to the down payment of equipment purchase for Cootamundra plant expansion, which bears interest at 4% per annum.
+In spring 2022, AOI borrowed funds from Energreen Nutrition Australia Pty Ltd. (" Energreen"), which is controlled by Gary Seaton (owner of 92% of Energreen), with the payable balance of AUD\$767,320 in relation to the down payment of equipment purchase for Cootamundra plant expansion, which bears interest at 4% per annum.